 Excellent design practices, as well as highly detailed information for reciprocating compressor foundations and support structures, can be found in the titled: ‘Design of Structures and Foundations for Vibrating Machines’ authored by George Pincus, Suresh Arya, and Michael O’Neill.

 It is possible to use finite-element analysis computer programs with dynamic simulation capability to evaluate the forced vibration response and natural foundation frequency for where foundations or highly complex offshore structures can be critical.
+Following the approval of the foundation design, it seems important to ask an excavating contractor about how to begin the process of digging up the site and laying the foundation.

 For high-speed reciprocating compressors installed in a region with enough soil capable of supporting a pickup truck, it pays to stick to the following rules: